 In regard to the "water baptism" different denominations have invented their own rules and traditions, and sometimes it is done in contradistinction to the Word of God.
-But all of us must understand that no man is permitted to fit Scripture to his own needs, feelings or wishes, but we must fit to the Scripture.
-So, is the sprinkling or pouring water over person the rightful way to baptise?
+But all of us must understand that no man is permitted to fit Scripture to his own needs, feelings or wishes, but we must fit the Scripture.
+So, is sprinkling or pouring water over a person the right way to baptise?

 We must die and be buried (in this case in the water) in order so that we can be raised up to a new life.
 Without that, we are not baptised into Christ and remain disobedient to the commands of God Himself.